SuperOfficeDocs/superoffice-docs/docs/database/tables/taborder.md

 ---
-uid: table-taborder
+uid: table-TabOrder
-title: taborder table
+title: TabOrder table
 description: Order of tabs within a tab control, if configured by a user so.generated: true
 keywords:
   - "database"
   - "TabOrder"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# taborder Table (152)
+# TabOrder Table (152)

 ## Fields